-MDT200 - Medical Terminology II 60 Hours / 4 Quarter Credits Prerequisites: MDT100
+MDT200 - Medical Terminology II 60 Hours / 4 Quarter Credits Prerequisites: None

-Course Description: This course is a continuation of MDT100.
-Students will learn the medical terminology associated with the primary and accessory organs of digestive system, urinary system, endocrine system, nervous system, reproductive system.
+Course Description: Students will learn the medical terminology associated with the primary and accessory organs of digestive system, urinary system, endocrine system, nervous system, reproductive system.
 Students will be able to analyze, build, spell and pronounce medical words that relate to each of these systems and to the topics of cancer, psychiatry and radiology.
 Upon completion of this course, the students will understand general anatomical principles and will be able to use medical terminology to describe how pathological principles can become mechanisms of disease.
 Students will also be able to define selected abbreviations, explain diagnostic tests and use medical word roots to identify meanings of unknown medical words.
 Repetition and reinforcement of vocabulary is achieved with the use of variety of resources including videos, e-books and in class assignments.